 - Give one grain of popcorn at a time and make sure the dog has chewed and swallowed:

 - Be very careful when offering popcorn to very small dogs such as the Yorkshire, Chihuahua, Shih Tzu and Poodle Toy breeds.
 The risk of suffocation is very high and could cause a more serious problem.

 - Always be aware and try to leave the bucket of popcorn out of the dog’s reach.
 If he tries to eat straight into the bucket, he runs the risk of swallowing a few grains that have not burst and may have an upset stomach.

-The dog can’t eat popcorn in small amounts and in natural.
-Always use the good sense of timing: if you eat popcorn every day, you should not offer the dog every day too!
+The dog can eat popcorn in small amounts and in natural.
+Always use a good sense of timing: if you eat popcorn every day, you should not offer popcorn to your dog every day too!
 Popcorn should be offered to dogs as a snack, that is, only once in a while.